Bathurst Speedway Museum Closes

 Just when you think you’re done, you go through an almost hidden back door into what can only be described as a vast warehouse dedicated to the madness that is Speedway Motorcycle racing.

-The collection is astounding and includes more than 500 jackets, 40+ kevlars, photos, posters and more, spread from floor to the very high ceiling.
+The astounding collection includes more than 500 jackets, 40+ kevlars, photos, posters and more, spread from floor to the very high ceiling.

 We’ll let the photos below, captured by TRT’s own Mark Walker, tell the story because they do the job far better than the words do.

-But, if you’re in Bathurst for the Great Race, you need to check this place out.
+But, if you’re in Bathurst for the Great Race, you must check out this place.
 Even if you don’t have a clue about Speedway bike racing, it will impress you.

 You can find out more about Ash’s Speedway Museum by visiting their website, by clicking here.